sheldonucr/ucr-eecs168-lab/lab3/README.md

 Add wires with Add -> Wire.

-For the pins, go to Add -> Pins and place two input pins for the AVDD and AVSS signals, and place five input/Output pins at each inverter output.
+For the pins, go to Add -> Pins and place two input pins for the VDD and VSS signals, and place five input/Output pins at each inverter output.
 For the five input/output pins, I called them VIO1-5 in the schematic.
 Feel free to give the wires the same names as the pins using Add -> Wire Name.
 Also as a convention, use uppercase letters for pin names instead of lowercase letters.

 ![fig82](images/fig82.png)